IvanPavlak/Training_Backup/README.md

 # Training_Backup
-Python script for backing up files to OneDrive and Google Drive
+Python script for backing up a file to Google Drive and OneDrive